ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/contact-searching.md

 return converted_temperature
 ```

-Once you have correctly resolved all of the `TODO` markers in `converter`, it
+Once you have correctly resolved all of the `TODO` markers in `contactsearcher`, it
 should produce the expected output described in the previous section.
 You can
 use the following equations to guide your implementation of the
 `convert_fahrenheit_to_celsius` and `convert_celsius_to_fahrenheit` functions.